Pyrdacor/Ambermoon/FileSpecs/Characters.md

 There is an animation info for 8 different actions:
 - 0: Move (also used for the random idle animation, frame 0 of this is the monster idle frame!)
 - 1: Attack
-- 2: Prepare spell
+- 2: Different attack version?
-- 3: Execute spell (often similar to the attack animation)
+- 3: Cast spell
 - 4: Hurt (receive damage)
 - 5: Unknown2
 - 6: Start animation (like transformation of Nera, are played once at start)